vsimkus/gnome-shell-extension-dell-command-configure-menu/README.md

 This extension adds gnome top-bar submenus to access [Dell Command Configure](https://www.dell.com/support/kbdoc/en-uk/000178000/dell-command-configure) options, which needs to be installed separately.

 Currently only primary battery charge mode is implemented via `primarybatterycfg` option.
+Custom charge levels can be chosen in the preferences menu.

 ![Charge options](./img/charge-options.png)